Skip to main content

 Melbourne IVF clinic comparison

-Number 1 Fertility accepts the Medicare schedule fee as full payment for all Medicare-eligible services.
-This means no gap fee on:
+A bulk-billing IVF clinic accepts the Medicare schedule fee as full payment for Medicare-eligible services.
+Where a clinic offers this model, it typically means no gap fee on:

 • Specialist consultations